-$$F = K \cdot I_0 \cdot C$$
+$F=K\mathrel{.} I_0\mathrel{.} C$

-With F the solution fluorescence [arbitrary unit], K a constant, I0 the light source intensity, and C the concentration of the fluorescent compound.
+With F the solution fluorescence [arbitrary unit], K a constant, I_0 the light source intensity, and C the concentration of the fluorescent compound.
 There is a linear relation between fluorescence and concentration, as long as the light source has a constant light intensity.
 There are however 2 limitations to checking this relation.

 - This expression stands for low-absorbing solutions.
-Indeed, if it is not the case, a decrease in fluorescence due to the strong absorption by the solution itself should be observed.
-It is the auto-absorption process. - Besides, in the presence of other compounds in substantial concentration, the fluorescent molecule may lose its energy in a non-radiative way, by collisions with these compounds.
+Indeed, if this is not the case, a decrease in fluorescence due to the strong absorption by the solution itself should be observed.
+It is the auto-absorption process.

+- Besides, in the presence of other compounds in substantial concentration, the fluorescent molecule may lose its energy in a non-radiative way, by collisions with these compounds.
 Thus, fluorescence intensity decreases.
 It is the quenching process.